 A multiple choice test is an excellent example.
 This type of verification may tell us whether one meaning of one particular word is understood, but not necessarily whether the language user can apply this word and understand its meaning in various contexts.

-We deliver a report within 48 hours of the test, including the auditor’s comments, presenting an objective assessment of particular language skills consistent with the CEFR scale (A1-C1) and recommendations for improving the skills.
+We deliver a report even within 24 hours of the test, including the auditor’s comments, presenting an objective assessment of particular language skills consistent with the CEFR scale (A1-C1) and recommendations for improving the skills.
 Our audits can verify every language skill:

 We assist companies in Poland and elsewhere.
 Our language audit tool is used by companies operating in such countries as Romania, the Czech Republic, Latvia and Lithuania.
 You are most welcome to contact us – let us help you verify the levels of foreign language use among your employees and job candidates.